Abhinav-Telukunta/Abhinav-Telukunta/README.md

-# Hi, I'm Vijay Abhinav Telukunta
+# Hi, I'm Abhinav Telukunta

 I'm a Software Engineer with a strong foundation in **Full Stack Development** and **Applied AI**, passionate about designing scalable systems and intelligent solutions that solve real-world problems.